Jose Maria Sison: Later life and death

 In 2017, President Rodrigo Duterte, claimed that Sison had colon cancer.
-Sison, while admitting he has been hospitalized at the Utrecht University Medical Center in March of that in year connection to his rheumatoid arthritis and Sweet syndrome symptoms, said that he has no serious illness including cancer.
+Sison, while admitting he has been hospitalized at the Utrecht University Medical Center in March of that in year connection to his rheumatoid arthritis and Sweet syndrome symptoms, said that he had no serious illness, including cancer.
 In early 2022, reports emerged that Sison had died; Sison himself refuted his supposed death.
-Later that year, on December 16, the Communist Party of the Philippines, alongside its news organ Ang Bayan, announced the death of Sison after having been confined in a hospital in Utrecht, Netherlands, for two weeks.
-NDFP executive Luis Jalandoni disclosed that Sison died due to heart failure, after almost three weeks of hospital treatment, although he did not provide more details about Sison's death.
+Later that year, on December 16, the Communist Party of the Philippines, alongside its news organ Ang Bayan, announced the death of Sison after he had been in hospital in Utrecht, Netherlands, for two weeks.
+NDFP executive Luis Jalandoni disclosed that Sison died due to heart failure after almost three weeks of hospital treatment, although he did not provide more details about Sison's death.